kissggj123/Twist/README.md

-## A Light Script For You To Setup Shadowsocks-libev Server with High-Speed Connections
+## A Light Script For You To Setup ShadowsocksR Server with High-Speed Connections

 ## Twist Features
 - **Fast, Secured and Stable Connections**